sgmselli/The-Matrix-Lab/README.md

-# Linear-algebra-Calculator-Website
+# The Matrix Lab
-A website that can solve the determinant, inverse, transverse, eiganvalues and eigan vectors of a matrix.
+A website that can solve linear algebra mathematics including the determinant, inverse, transverse, eiganvalues and eigan vectors of a matrix.

 ## Technologies
 Built using just HTML, CSS, and vanilla JavaScript.